Home Travel Top 9 Must-See Attractions in Germany

 Museum Island

-Also known as Museumsinsel, Museum Island is Berlin’s most famous island that lies between the Kupfergraben and the River Spree.
-It’s a 400-meter-long canal just off the River Spree.
+Also known as Museumsinsel, Museum Island is Berlin’s most famous island.
+It lies between the Kupfergraben and the River Spree, a 400-meter-long canal just off the River Spree.
 This old museum in the heart of this tourist-friendly district was constructed in 1830.
-The designers made it specifically for exhibiting the royal treasures.
+The designers made it specifically for exhibiting royal treasures.

 The New Museum took shape between 1843 and 1855.
 About 21 years later, the contractors added the National Gallery.
 Later, in 1904, the Bode Museum was added, becoming the home of antiquities.
 You can also visit the Pergamon, a recreation of the Middle East’s historic buildings.
 Note that there are lots of things to see here that you can not manage in a single day.